jariarkko/psgeo/doc/Psgeo-Software-Structure.md

 * PsgeoDBText.
 The software for PsgeoDBText module is in [psgeodbtext.js](https://github.com/jariarkko/psgeo/blob/master/lib/psgeodbtext.js).

-* PsgeoLib
+* PsgeoLib.
+The software for PsgeoLib module is in [psgeolib.js](https://github.com/jariarkko/psgeo/blob/master/lib/psgeolib.js).

-* PsgeoLang
+* PsgeoLang.
+The software for PsgeoDBLang module is in [psgeolang.js](https://github.com/jariarkko/psgeo/blob/master/lib/psgeolang.js).

-* PsgeoSchema
+* PsgeoSchema.
+The software for PsgeoDBSchema module is in [psgeoschema.js](https://github.com/jariarkko/psgeo/blob/master/lib/psgeoschema.js).

 * PsgeoStat.
 This module is currently unused, and may be removed.
+The software for PsgeoDBStat module is in [psgeodbstat.js](https://github.com/jariarkko/psgeo/blob/master/lib/psgeostat.js).

 In addition, there are software components that are not part of a running instance of Psgeo, but are used for testing etc. These are: